gabrielf11/imbored/README.md

 # I'm Bored
-This will eventually be the new URl for [I'm Bored](https://gabrielf11.ga)
+This will be the new URl for [I'm Bored](https://gabrielf11.ga) The main website hasn't been fully modified for this new URL, and is planned for tomorrow